nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ### Meetings

-Agile development licycle has a lot of upsides.
-Let's keep that.
-We work in batches of 3 weeks long sprints.
+There are 6 types of planned meetings, each with their specific purpose.

-- Every 3 weeks at the beginning of the sprint:
+1. Every 3 weeks at the beginning of the sprint:
   - We do a special start-of-sprint meeting
   - We plan the product features we want to get done in a 1-2 hour long meeting
   - We assign tasks to people
   - We put all this information in GitHub (epic/issues/tags/project tables and boards)
   - We must leave space for uncertainties.
 Urgent issues may be added to the plan during the sprints.
   - We must take into consideration all the duties that's not directly related to the product.
 It's easy to forget them (like writing this document, like commuting or installing dependencies on one's computer, fixing issues with one's personal router etc) when planning time.

-- Daily meeting
+1. Morning 30 minutes Daily meeting
   - 30 minutes max.
   - 5 persons max per meeting.
   - At the beginning of the meeting, we say hi for 2 minutes.